Sobeston/zig.guide/README.md

-# ziglearn
+# zighelp

-Repo for https://ziglearn.org content.
+Repo for https://zighelp.org content.
 Feedback and PRs welcome.

 ## How to run the tests